The Broken Mirror

-The Broken Mirror (French: Le Miroir brisé) is a 1763 genre painting by the French artist Jean-Baptiste Greuze.
+The Broken Mirror (French: Le Miroir brisé) is an oil on canvas genre painting by the French artist Jean-Baptiste Greuze, from 1762-1763.
+It is held at the Wallace Collection, in London.

+History and description

 A moralistic allegory, it functions as a parable.
-While ostensibly it portrays a young woman who has broken a mirror, the chaotic interior and her dress presents her as a careless woman who has lost her virginity despite not being married and now regrets it.
+While ostensibly it portrays a young woman who has broken a mirror, the chaotic interior and her dress presents her as a careless woman who has lost her virginity, despite not being married and now regrets it.

-It was one of a number of works Greuze intended to exhibit at the Salon of 1763 at the Louvre in Paris, although it may not have ended up being displayed.
-Today it is in the Wallace Collection in London, having been acquired in Rome by the Marquess of Hertford in 1845.
+It was one of a number of works Greuze intended to exhibit at the Salon of 1763 at the Louvre, in Paris, although it may not have ended up being displayed.
+Today it is in the Wallace Collection, in London, having been acquired in Rome by the Marquess of Hertford in 1845.